mrzacsmith/my-fav-tubes/README.md

 # My Fav Tubes

 A MERN app that allows you to enter your favorite YouTube videos and it will render them with an embed.

 ## Stackkk

 - Murphy
 - Express
 - React
 - Node

 ### Dependencies

 - Frontend

   - axios
   - styled-components
   - react-form-hook
   - cypress
+  - lambda-react

 - Backend
   - express
   - helemt